hlfcoding/fat-loot-ui/perforce-workspace/FinalGames/Fall2013/SneakToSlim/UDK/UDKGame/Flash/test/MainMenu/README.md

 computed properties: `games`, `characters`, `levels`, and `gameModel`.
 The objects behind those properties are observable from subclassing `EventDispatcher`, so updating them can cause observing views to update.
+`gameModel` is passed down to all screens as a reference and is modified as the current game is configured by the user.

 It also provides access to global game state via its `sharedApplication` and `sharedRepository` singleton properties.
 And it has flags like `DEBUG` for